superflows-dev/superflows-docs/docs/building-blocks/before.md

 # Before You Begin

 For customizing the building blocks, react-sf-themes package is used.
-Install it.
+Install it, if you haven't already.

 ```bash
 npm install --save react-sf-themes